 Jamie Wyeth is shown in a photo I took of him posing next to his portraits of his father, the late Andrew Wyeth, and, on the extreme right, his friend, the late Jimmy Lynch in his 1965 painting, Draft Age.

-An "old but good," as the saying goes, story about Lynch is available in the "download" section at the bottom of the Home page.
+My Philadelphia Inquirer story about Lynch is available in the "download" section at the bottom of the Home page.

 Andrew Wyeth's iconic "Groundhog Day," was part of an outdoor display in my hometown of West Chester, PA.

 The work was one of several famous art works displayed in public spaces as part of a three-month project sponsored by the Free Library of Philadelphia.
 The idea was to bring art to the suburbs.

 I wrote about the project for Fig magazine of West Chester.